Learn

 Image of child playing video games Hong Kong

-We were lucky to interview Arcadia Kim, the founder and President of Infinite Screentime in Hong Kong, a movement dedicated to building a community of coaches & educators and advocate for screen-smart kids.
-She was formerly COO of US video game company Electronic Arts Los Angeles, where she worked on blockbusters including Lord of the Rings and the Sims.
-She has an MBA from Harvard Business School and BA from Wellesley College in Theatre & Film.
+We were lucky to interview Arcadia Kim, the founder and President of Infinite Screentime in Hong Kong, a movement dedicated to building a community of coaches & educators and advocating for screen-smart kids.
+She was formerly COO of US video game company Electronic Arts Los Angeles, where she worked on blockbusters including The Lord of the Rings and The Sims.
+She has an MBA from Harvard Business School and a BA from Wellesley College in Theatre & Film.

-• Turn Obsession Into A Passion & Learn Self Control
+• SELF CONTROL: Turn Obsession Into A Passion & Learn Self Control

-Children play, learn and interact with these new mediums of the 21st century, and don’t have the same toys and tools as we did when we were growing up.
-Being a kid means having fun, exploring, and learning and they do this with technology.
+Children play, learn, and interact with these new media of the 21st century, and don’t have the same toys and tools as we did when we were growing up.
+Being a kid means having fun, exploring, and learning, and they do this with technology.

 • The more children are told they can’t do something, the more they will obsess over it.
 This creates a pressure cooker of obsession and addiction.
 To break that, you need to unlock self-control for your child, so they can recognize when they have had enough.